DhruvTrehan/Data-Structure-and-algorithm/README.md

  <h2> Printing the Linked List </h2>

  A special customized loop is setup, to print up the elements in the linked list and print the value in it till NULL is reached.

+ <h2> Why Merge Sort is preffered for Linked List </h2>

+ The reason behind this is:

+ 1. The complexity of the Merge sort remain as that of O(nlogn) despite the fact that, we find the mid-point in the Linked List

+ 2. In Linked List, we can insert a node in between in O(1) time and space complexity ; if we are given reference to the previous node

+ 3. We do not have random access to elements in the Linked List

+ 4. Linked List follows sequential pattern, while reffering to any node.
+So, that could be a overhead for quick sort.
+Merge sort access the data sequentially.